 We run a national Psychology competition for schools, enabling Year 12 students to pit their psychology skills against pupils from across the UK.

-Teachers can register a maximum of two teams of 2 to 5 students, from your school.
+Teachers can register a maximum of three teams of 2 to 5 students, from your school.

 The competition question

 The competition question for 2022 is: